antoine-42/ilus/README.md

 and make any change to `/var/lib/ilus/ddclient/ddclient.conf`.
 You'll have to do that every time the image is launched.

-## Updating the images
+## Updating an image

-Update all images:
+Run this to update an image:

 ```bash
 docker-compose pull